spajk-cz/Add-nginx-virtual-hosts/README.md

-# Add Nginx virtual hosts
+# Add Nginx virtual hosts :ghost:

 Simple Bash script that help you add virtual hosts to Nginx, because it's a pain to create them manually for each new web.